-In any migration, it is critical to thoroughly understand the environment(s) to be migrated and make all necessary preparations.
-The time and attention invested in premigration assessment and preparation, as well as resolution of any potential complications in advance, will pay big dividends during the execution of the migration.
+In any migration, it is critical to thoroughly understand the environment(s) to be migrated.
+The time and attention invested in pre-migration assessment and preparation, as well as resolution of any potential complications in advance, will pay big dividends during execution.
 The following are some of the important questions you should ask as you assess your environment and prepare for your IBM i migration:

 - Critical objects Do you know how to identify the critical data and system objects that need to be migrated? - PTFs Are your OS patches current on both the old and the new machine? - Third-party software Is your third-party software compatible with POWER9?
-Do you need new license keys in order for those third-party applications to run on the new machine? - Storage, memory, and processor How will these resources be allocated on the new machine? - Interfaces to (or interdependencies with) other systems- Do you understand how these will be affected by the new machine and have a plan to activate them upon "go-live?" - Security settings Have you ensured that your environment(s) on the new machine will have all necessary security functions in place to eliminate vulnerabilities at "go-live?"
+Do you need new license keys in order for those third-party applications to run on the new machine? - Storage, memory, and processor How will these resources be allocated on the new machine? - Interfaces to (or interdependencies with) other systems Do you understand how these will be affected by the new machine and have a plan to activate them upon "go-live?" - Security settings Have you ensured that your environment(s) on the new machine will have all necessary security functions in place to eliminate vulnerabilities at "go-live?" - Bandwidth Will the new system require additional bandwidth and data lines?
+This is particularly important if the new machine is in a different location and when new or expanded cloud computing environments are planned.

-- Bandwidth Will the new system require additional bandwidth?
-This is particularly important if the new machine is in a different location from the old machine. - External hardware Have you verified compatibility of all hardware that will be connected to the new machine (e.g., external drives, communication devices, networking devices, etc.)? - Backup media compatibility Will your backup media work on the new machine or do you need to make arrangements to transfer the data to different media? - External connectivity Have you assessed how VPNs, FTP, and other types of connectivity will be affected? - Data preparation Will you want to find and delete obsolete files and/or do a file reorganization prior to migrating? - High availability (HA) Do you have all necessary licensesand settings to start replication from the new machine to your backup machine once you cut over? - Infrastructure lock Will you be able to ensure any configuration changes are tightly controlled through a change-management process?
+- External hardware Have you verified compatibility of all hardware that will be connected to the new machine (e.g., external drives, communication devices, networking devices, etc.)? - Backup media compatibility Will your backup media work on the new machine or do you need to make arrangements to transfer the data to different media? - External connectivity Have you assessed how VPNs, FTP, and other types of connectivity will be affected? - Data preparation/data cleansing Will you want to find and delete obsolete files and/or do a file reorganization prior to migrating? - High availability (HA) Do you have all necessary licenses and settings to start replication from the new machine to your backup system once you cut over? - Test environment availability and capacity Do you have sufficient resources in order to perform thorough and deliberate testing of all systems, applications and connectivity without impacting ongoing business operations?
+Hosting services may provide the best short-term capacity and security options for testing. - Infrastructure lock Will you be able to ensure any configuration changes are tightly controlled through a change-management process?
 This will help minimize surprises after the migration. - Other considerations Are there new application versions to consider?
 Are any new applications being added to the new machine?
 Is anything being retired before moving to the new machine?